-He had been stopped at a garda traffic checkpoint prior to the incident around 6.30 last evening.
+The man, in his 40s, had been stopped at a garda traffic checkpoint prior to the incident around 6.30 last evening.

 The man’s body was found near the entrance to the lower bridge at Lough Atalia an hour later.

-His remains were taken to University Hospital Galway, where a post-mortem examination will be carried out later.
+He was taken to University Hospital Galway, where a post-mortem examination will be carried out.

 The man’s car remains at the scene close to O’ Briens Bridge as a Garda Ombudsman investigation is carried out.

 Mike Swan from Galway RNLI explains the operation after they were alerted yesterday evening.

 Works underway to restore water to homes and businesses in Gort

 Galway Bay fm newsroom – Efforts are continuing to restore water to homes and businesses in Gort.

 Due to the depletion of water in the reservoir, there will be an outage until approximately 8 tonight to allow levels to recover.